nicknomo/Dice-Paradox-1-6-or-1-11/README.md

 # Background and Explanation

 A person rolls two dice, hidden from view.
 They peek at one of the dice, and says "I saw one of the dice and it was a 1" or "At least one of the dice was a 1".
 You are then asked what are the odds that the other dice also is a 1?
-The official explanation is that the answer is 1/11 .
+The classical mainstream explanation is that the answer is 1/11 .
 The actual answer is 1/6.
 We will now explore why the official answer is wrong and why our python code detects 1/6.

 # About The Program
 The program is designed to walk through the exact same scenario.
 The dice are "rolled" using random number generation.
-Another random number is generated to determine which dies is "peeked at".
+Another random number is generated to determine which dice are "peeked at".
 We then check the other dice to see if its a double, and we record the success and failures of each individual number.
 At the end of the program, the results are displayed with the percents displayed in decimal form.

 # Probabilities and Explanation
 There are 11 permutations of dice A and dice B with a 1 in it: